scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

 shallower, less computationally demanding networks since deeper architectures were not well-developed at the time.
-Settles (:cite:`settles2009active`) provides a review of these early methods, with the main branches being membership query synthesis (:cite:`angluin1988queries`), stream-based sampling (:cite:`atlas1989training`), and pool-based sampling (:cite:`lewis1994sequential`).
-The latter method takes a holistic approach of ranking all available unlabeled points by some chosen heuristic :math:`\mathcal{H}` and choosing to label the points of highest ranking.
-This is the current default AL approach, as technological advancements have made it a less demanding task in terms of processing and memory.
+Settles (:cite:`settles2009active`) provides a review of these early methods.
+The modern approach uses an acquisition function, which involves ranking all available unlabeled points by some chosen heuristic :math:`\mathcal{H}` and choosing to label the points of highest ranking.

 .. figure:: algorithm_1.png
    :scale: 10%
    :figclass: bht

-The popularity of the pool-based method has led to a widely-used evaluation procedure, which we describe in Algorithm 1.
+The popularity of the acquisition approach has led to a widely-used evaluation procedure, which we describe in Algorithm 1.
 This procedure trains a task model :math:`\mathcal{T}` on the initial labeled data, records its test accuracy, then uses